Average Caribbean Weather: Best and Worst Times to Go

 Cruise and resort visitors to the Caribbean who want the most sunshine and lower the risk of rain should first understand the impact of the annual hurricane season.
 It officially runs from June 1 through November 30 each year.

 - Aruba, Bonaire, and Curaçao have the least rain yearround.

 - April, June, and July have the best combination of warm temperatures and low rainfall.

 - May brings with it a brief rainy season in many places.

-- September and October are the worst months to go, because of the risk of tropical storms or hurricanes.
+- September and October are the worst months to go because they have the highest risk of tropical storms or hurricanes.

 - From December through February, stick with southern destinations such as Antigua, Barbados, and St. Lucia.

-- The best time to visit almost any island in the Caribbean is January through April.
+- The best months to visit almost any island for low risk of rain is January through April.